stephlj/Traces/README.md

 ##Data Format Requirements##

 This software assumes that images from the camera were acquired using the open-source UCSF software [Micro-Manager](http://www.micro-manager.org), using its Multi-D acquisition tool.
-You will have to modify or re-write `LoadUManagerTifs' and `GetInfoFromMetaData' if you use different acquisition software.
+You will have to modify or re-write `LoadUManagerTifs` and `GetInfoFromMetaData` if you use different acquisition software.

 More information can be found in the accompanying manual.